andyriles/Untitled-UI/README.md

 <h3 align="center">Untitled UI</h3>

   <p align="center">
-    This is the Vencrue drontend developer test.
+    This is the Vencru drontend developer test.
 It is an implementation of the settings page of the Untitled UI app
     <br />
     <a href="https://untitled-ui-iota.vercel.app/">View Demo</a>
     ·